T.A.T.u.: 2002–2003: 200 km/h in the Wrong Lane and Eurovision

-In May 2003, t.A.T.u. represented Russia at Eurovision Song Contest 2003, where they placed third.
+Also in May 2003, t.A.T.u. represented Russia at Eurovision Song Contest 2003 with the song "Ne ver, ne boysya", where they placed third.
 After the contest, Russia's Channel One complained that Irish broadcaster RTÉ (Ireland's national television broadcaster) had used a back-up jury, and that it had cost them victory; RTÉ did not use the televoting results after some network problems.
 A statement by Channel One suggested that there were grounds to believe that the contest results could be much different for Russia.
 RTÉ responded by publishing the unused results of the Irish televote, which showed that had the jury not been used, Turkey, whose entry was also overlooked by the Irish Jury, would still have won.
-The group's record label, Universal Music Russia, were originally against the group's participation saying that the Eurovision contest was for "young artists" and said "artists of Tatu's level will not get much out of the participation in it, We [Universal] would much rather prefer the group to work on their new album, and not to participate in contests for rising stars [...]"
+The group's record label, Universal Music Russia, were originally against the group's participation saying that the Eurovision contest was for "young artists" and said "artists of t.A.T.u.'s level will not get much out of the participation in it, We [Universal] would much rather prefer the group to work on their new album, and not to participate in contests for rising stars [...]"

-The same month, the group postponed their German promo tour due to a late invitation to the 2003 MTV Movie Awards, where they performed.
-The following month they also cancelled their Riga concert and Japan concert in June, which led to a lawsuit from Pasadena Group Promotion, asking for $180,000 in damages.
+Soon after the conclusion of Eurovision, the group was invited to the 2003 MTV Movie Awards, where they performed "All the Things She Said" and "Not Gonna Get Us".

+On 26 September 2003, the group released a remix compilation, titled Remixes.
+"Prostiye Dvizheniya", the controversial single that came out in Russia in summer 2002, and "Ne ver, ne boysya", their entry for the Eurovision Song Contest 2003, were included as bonus tracks on the Russian edition of the compilation.
+In October, t.A.T.u. received three World Music Awards for Best Pop Group, Best Dance Group, and Best Duo.
+A DVD compilation, titled Screaming for More, was released on 24 November 2003, featuring music videos and behind-the-scenes.

+Anatomy of t.A.T.u., a documentary portraying the duo's public image directed by Vitaly Mansky, aired on Russian television on 12 December 2003.
+The documentary revealed that the girls were not lesbians, and followed the group during their US promo tour earlier that year.